M-Fotheringham/Whole-Slide_vs_TMA_Sampling/README.md

 #### <div align="center">Contact: 16mrf6@queensu.ca</div>

   ## 1. Description
 This is the description.
-Included are snippets of Python (v3.8.2) code that were used in concert to process the data and construct some of the figures discussed in "Tissue Microarray vs. Whole-Slide Analysis of CD8 in Non-Small Cell Lung Carcinoma (Fotheringham et al., unpublished)".
+Included are snippets of Python (v3.8.2) code that were used in concert to process the data and construct some of the figures discussed in "Tissue Microarray vs. Whole-Slide Analysis of CD8 in Non-Small Cell Lung Carcinoma" (Fotheringham et al., *unpublished*).

 ![WhaleFig](documents/WhaleSlide.png)